cfe-lab/MiCall/README.md

   * coverage_scores.csv - collated

 ## File descriptions ##
+* run_quality.csv
+  * q30_fwd - portion of tiles and cycles with quality score of at least 30 for forward reads
+  * q30_rev - portion of tiles and cycles with quality score of at least 30 for reverse reads
+  * cluster_density - average cluster density for all tiles and cycles K/mm2
+  * pass_rate - portion of clusters passing filters over all tiles and cycles
+  * error_rate_fwd - average error rate over tiles and cycles in forward reads (phiX error count/tile/cycle)
+  * error_rate_rev - average error rate over tiles and cycles in reverse reads (phiX error count/tile/cycle)
 * conseq.csv
   * consensus-percent-cutoff - to be included in a mixture, a variant must make up at least this fraction of the total valid counts